Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

     )
     ```

-By default, Amplitude will auto send the '[Amplitude] Start Session' and '[Amplitude] End Session' events.
+By default, Amplitude automatically sends the '[Amplitude] Start Session' and '[Amplitude] End Session' events.
 Even though these events aren't sent, sessions are still tracked by using `session_id`.
 You can also disable those session events.

 === "Java"